mcpython4-coding/Documentation/mcpython/common/block/AbstractBlock.md

         function inject_redstone_power(self, side: mcpython.util.enums.EnumSide, level: int)

-            Used to inject an redstone value into the system
+            Used to inject a redstone value into the system
             :param side: the side from which the redstone value comes
             :param level: the level of redstone, between 0 and 15